duncaningram/django-emailuser/README.md

 5. If your project contains models that use [generic foreign keys][] to the user model, update those records to use the `emailuser.User` model's content type instead.

-6. If you were using Django's `auth.User` model, run `syncdb` to remove the stale [content type][] model record for the swapped-out user model.
+6. If you were using Django's `auth.User` model, run `migrate emailuser` to remove the stale [content type][] model record for the swapped-out user model.
 (As with other inactive models, this won't remove the `auth_user` or other previous user model's table, only the `django_content_type` record referring to that model.)

-        $ python manage.py syncdb
+        (env) $ python manage.py migrate emailuser
         Syncing...
         Creating tables ...
         The following content types are stale and need to be deleted: